 Our Energy Source

 This is part of our solat PV system, an array of Kyocera panels ranging from 120 to 130 watts each.
-There are now a total of 19 Kyocera panels.
+There are now a total of 19 Kyocera panels in our overall system.
 The oldest type, the KC-120, is from 1997.
 The newest five are KD-135's, made in 2011.
-Seven of the panels are not shown since they are mounted on a different building or site that gets better early-morning sun exposure.
-You can tell the newer panels by their darker blue color, indicating lower reflection of sunlight and more conversion to electricity.
-These are now wired as two banks with 5 panels in series, leaving up to 5 panels wired in series that run directly up to the shed where they are regulated by an Outback Flexmax-60 charge controller (more on this below), charging either the house, electric tractor, electric car, the hybrid electric trikes, and/or a lawnmower for garden paths.
-The remaining four panels are wired in parallel, run through a series-type controller (more on these below) and feed our home's 12-volt battery bank.
+Many of the panels are not shown since they are mounted on a different building or site that gets better early-morning or late-day sun exposure.
+You can identify the newer panels by their darker blue color, indicating lower reflection of sunlight and more conversion to electricity.
+These are now wired as two banks with 5 panels in series, leaving up to 5 panels wired in series that run directly up to the shed where they are regulated by an Outback Flexmax-60 charge controller (more on this below), charging either the house, electric tractor, or the hybrid electric trike.
+Our most recent addition, in the fall of 2017, has been eight 255-watt Sainty monocrystalline PV panels manufactured in China and four 260-watt Boviet monocrystalline panels made in Vietnam.

-Some folks have asked us why we used these multi-crystal silicon panels.
-The single-crystal panels are slightly more efficient, meaning the panels can be a bit smaller for the same power output, and they do a little better in cloudy weather.
+Some folks have asked us why we used multi-crystal silicon panels.
+The monocrystalline, or single-crystal panels are slightly more efficient, meaning the panels can be a bit smaller for the same power output, and they do a little better in cloudy weather.
 But this usually comes at a higher cost.
-Amorphous silicon panels are cheaper, flexible, and have slightly better output in cloudy weather.
+Amorphous silicon panels are cheaper, sometimes flexible, and also have slightly better output in cloudy weather.
 But they are about half as efficient (meaning more space required) and have poor longevity.
 CIGS panels (made from Copper, Indium, Gallium, and Selenium) are cheaper to produce and have good efficiency.
 But they are about the same price and are relative newcomers.
 We chose what works well, has a terrific warranty, and was within our means.